wcm-io/wcm-io-handler/media/src/site/markdown/configuration.md

 Another service user mapping is required that allows the dynamic media support to read configured image profiles.

-This service needs a principal-based mapping for the factory configuration `org.apache.sling.serviceusermapping.impl.ServiceUserMapperImpl.amended` with an entry like this:
+This service needs a principal-based service user mapping with an entry like this:

 ```
-user.mapping=["io.wcm.handler.media:dynamic-media-support=[configuration-reader-service]"]
+  org.apache.sling.serviceusermapping.impl.ServiceUserMapperImpl.amended-myapp-wcmio-handler-media-dm
+    user.mapping=["io.wcm.handler.media:dynamic-media-support\=[configuration-reader-service]"]
 ```

-The principal `configuration-reader-service` that comes with AEM can be used for this.
+The built-in principal `configuration-reader-service` has read access to `/conf`.

 This configuration is required **for both author and publish instances**.